Appendix: Data Sources & References

 - Average: Mid-market BPO ($100M-$2B revenue) serves 20-50 enterprise clients; large BPO (>$5B) serves 100-1,000+ clients

-- Embedded Platform: Multikor becomes part of BPO service delivery = massive switching costs and competitive moat
+- Embedded Platform: Multikor becomes part of BPO service delivery, generating switching costs and a competitive moat through partner-side integration.

 8. Important Notes for Investors